smash-transport/smash-vhlle-hybrid/docs/user/configuration_file.md

 <i id="Config-file"></i>
 ???+ config-key "`Config_file`"

-    Path to the software specific configuration file.
+    Each stage is evolved by a separate framework, which requires a specific base configuration file defined by this key.
     If not specified, the file shipped in the ***configs*** folder is used.
+The default values are taken from the Bayesian analysis described in [:newspaper: *Götz et al. Phys.
+Rev. C 112, 014910*](https://journals.aps.org/prc/abstract/10.1103/rzml-rjxz).

 <i id="Software-keys"></i>
 ???+ config-key "`Software_keys`"